 Know Your Limits

 An important aspect of good mental health over the holidays is knowing your limits and honouring them.
 Limits can include personal limits and financial limits.
 It can be compelling to overspend if someone you haven’t purchased a gift for tells you they are excited for you to open the gift they purchased you but you’re at the limit of your spending budget, or perhaps you see more presents under the tree with your name and feel an urge to spend more so that there are more gifts to give in return.
+I encourage you to consider all of the ways that you can embrace the spirit of giving in your relationships.
+Here are some more cost efficient ways to give over the holiday season:

 - Do some holiday baking